lilab-bcb/cumulus-experiment/README.md

 ### Expected Runtime

-We tested this demo on a MacBook laptop with 2.9 GHz 6-Core Intel i9 CPU (i.e. 12 CPUs to use), 32GB memory, MacOS 10.15.1, and Docker Desktop 2.1.0.4.
+We tested this demo on a MacBook laptop with 2.9 GHz 6-Core Intel i9 CPU (i.e. 12 CPUs to use), 32GB memory, MacOS 10.15.1, and Docker Desktop 2.1.0.4 (with Docker engine 19.03.4).
 The overall runtime was 18 minutes.

 ## Reproducing Paper Results